testable/serenity-example/README.md

-# serenity-example
-Example Serenity project that is compatible with [Testable](https://www.testable.io)
+Example Serenity project that is compatible with [Testable](https://www.testable.io).